IBM-Cloud/DevOps-Services-Docs/docs/githubhooks/index.md

 6. Click **Add service**.

 You can now link work items to your commits.
 The next time that you commit a change, type a keyword and the work item's number in the commit comment; for example, `task 530`.
 When you push the change, a link to the change set is generated on the work item's **LINKS** tab.
-For a list of valid keywords, see ["Testing the hook"](#create_work_item).
+For a list of valid keywords, see [Testing the hook](#create_work_item).
 ![Commit comment with work item keyword and number][7]

 <a name='create_work_item'></a>